 - Gently massage your child’s eyelid for a few minutes a day.
 It will prompt drainage by putting mild pressure on the duct opening.
 If the chalazion drains, clean the area using a clean, soft cloth.
 Instruct the child to keep their hands away from the eye and use a clean cloth to dab their eye if it feels itchy.
 Tell them to wash hands before and after touching their eyes to prevent infections.

 - Over-the-counter (OTC) medicines, ointments, and eye pads may help drain the blockage and control/prevent infection.
 If a chalazion gets infected, oral antibiotics, antibiotic eye drops, or antibiotic or anti inflammatory ointments or drops may be used.
 Consult a doctor before you use any medications and follow the correct instructions for use.

 - Surgical drainage of a chalazion is an option when the chalazion doesn’t go away, or a large chalazion interferes with the vision.
 The chalazion is drained through an incision in this procedure.
-It is performed at a doctor’s office under local anesthesia.
+This surgery is performed at a doctor’s office under local anesthesia.

 The eye will be patched for a day or so after the drainage.
 There will be some redness, swelling, and pain in the eye for a few days after the removal of the eye patch.
 You may also notice a pinkish discharge for a day or so.
 However, if the discharge is yellow or green, it may indicate an infection, warranting immediate medical intervention (13).

 In some cases, chalazia may recur, warranting continued treatment and medical monitoring.
-If a chalazion occurs at the same location often, the doctor may take a small sample of the lump tissue (biopsy) to determine the precise cause of chalazion recurrence.
+If a chalazion occurs at the same location often, the ophthalmologist may recommend a biopsy to determine the cause of recurrence.

 How To Prevent Chalazion?